giis-uniovi/tdrules/README.md

 # TdRules - Test Data Coverage Evaluation

-This repository contains a set of components to generate *Full Predicate Coverage Rules* and *SQL Mutants* to evaluate the test coverage of database queries:
+This repository contains a set of components to generate *Full Predicate Coverage Rules* and *SQL Mutants* to evaluate the test coverage of data store queries:

-- Generate the FPC Rules and Mutants ([SQLRules Service](https://in2test.lsi.uniovi.es/sqlrules/)).
+- Generate the FPC Rules and SQL Mutants ([SQLRules Service](https://in2test.lsi.uniovi.es/sqlrules/)).
-- Discover the database schema from an open JDBC connection.
+- Discover the data store schema from an open JDBC connection.
-- Models to manipulate the rules and schema.
+- Models to manipulate the rules (both FPC Rules or SQL Mutants) and schema.
 - Available for Java 8 and higher, and .NET (netstandard 2.0).

 NOTE: The name *TdRules* (Test Data Rules) is progressively replacing *SQLRules*